TRICS

 TRICS (Trip Rate Information Computer System) is a database of trip rates for developments used in the United Kingdom for transport planning purposes, specifically to quantify the trip generation of new developments.

 The TRICS Consortium describes TRICS as follows:

 TRICS is the system that challenges and validates assumptions about the transport impacts of new developments.
 It is the national system of trip generation analysis, a large database of inbound & outbound transport surveys covering a wide variety of development types.

 Release history

 The database was established in 1989 by six county councils in South East England (Dorset, East Sussex, Hampshire, Kent, Surrey and West Sussex).
 It is now maintained by TRICS Consortium Ltd, based in Barnet, London.

-TRICS 7, a major update, was released in late 2013.
+TRICS 8 launched in June 2025, overhauling the system, giving it a more modern, simplified look.

 Developments

 Developments such as supermarkets generate multi-modal trips.
 TRICS contains trip generation rates for different categories of development.

 TRICS includes the following development categories: